 Long shot

-Since it’s smaller and needs to be more concentrated, ristretto needs a shorter pull time.
-By reducing pull time, less water gets forced through the grounds.
+A ristretto is the opposite: it's smaller and needs to stay concentrated, so it gets a shorter pull.
+Cut the pull time and less water is forced through the grounds.

-Some baristas use a standard espresso procedure, usual water volume, and grounds, but process time is cut by half.
-In this way, even if the normal amount of water is added, only a small amount is used.
+Some baristas keep the standard espresso setup, same water and same grounds, but stop the process halfway.
+In practice, even though the usual amount of water is loaded, only a little of it actually gets used.

 Which is better: a long shot or a ristretto?

-The choice between long shot and ristretto ultimately boils down to personal preferences.
-While some appreciate the sweetness and acidity that ristretto brings, others crave the complexity and milder taste that long shot offers.
+The choice between a long shot and a ristretto really comes down to what you enjoy.
+Some people love the sweetness and brightness a ristretto brings, while others crave the complexity and gentler taste of a long shot.

 Long shot on the left.
 Ristretto on the right